Dwarph/dwarph.github.io/data/casestudies/prosho.md

 I worked with key stakeholders to understand the customers we wanted to target, and produced a design document for each application we initially had planned on prototyping.

 The hand on object demo had been delayed as we waited for fiducial marker tracking improvements to be implemented, but unfortunately the work hadn't been done by the time we started prototyping, meaning that project progress was slow.
-In order to get things moving quicker, I began to cross-coordinate teams, relaying priorities between multiple teams.
+In order to get things moving more quickly, I began to cross-coordinate teams, relaying priorities between multiple teams.

 ![alt text](./data/casestudies/images/prosho/markervalidation.png)
 *An excerpt from a research writeup around marker performance validation*